prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }
 ```

-Now we can send a JoinChallengeRequest with this challengeInstanceId:
+Now we can send a [JoinChallengeRequest](/API Documentation/Request API/Multiplayer/JoinChallengeRequest.md) with this *challengeInstanceId*:
 ```
 {
 "@class": ".JoinChallengeRequest",
 "challengeInstanceId": "5510136de4b08269846ec481"
 }
 ```
-And we've just matched challengePlayer1 and challengePlayer2 based on their level.
-Neat, huh?
+And we've just matched *challengePlayer1* and *challengePlayer2* based on their level.
+It really is that simple!

-Let's add a new player, challengePlayer3.
-This player is a bit more experienced than our first two players, so their level is "Advanced".
+Let's add a new player, *challengePlayer3*.
+This player is a bit more experienced than our first two players, so their level is *Advanced*.

 ```
 {